 English (B.A.)

 The English program encourages students to develop sophisticated ways of understanding, creating, and responding to texts.
 English majors and minors study the historical development of literary and rhetorical traditions, of literatures written in English, as well as world and European literatures in English translation.
-Students in the literature option read a wide range of literature from various cultures and historical periods.
-Students in the writing option also read a great deal of literature and study literary method, but focus their coursework on the writing of poetry, fiction, and creative nonfiction.
-English/Secondary Education majors must choose the Literature option and take one additional course, ENG-312 Descriptive Grammar.

 The English faculty emphasizes critical thinking, the analysis of texts, clear and effective writing, aesthetic appreciation, and theoretical sophistication.
 We value small class sizes and personal contact between faculty and students, and we work closely with students as academic advisors to plan the course of study.
 Faculty members also guide students to consider such opportunities as a semester of study abroad or a writing internship.